18-year-old Corning of Silverthorne fights pain to take step toward Pyeongchang Big Air snowboard qualification

 Then, Corning's Silverthorne snowboarding buddy shared some free advice.

-"Anyone who doesn't know this kid needs to follow him," Tropsa said, "because he's going to bring home the gold (in) Pyeongchang.
+"Anyone who doesn't know this kid needs to follow him," Tropsa said, "because he's going to bring home the gold — Pyeongchang.
 He's bringing it home."

 "Steezy" and "massive" were the two words Laura used to describe her son's smooth snowboarding style, one he provided a glimpse of Sunday despite the sudden injury.